Amazon.com Inc.

 The Economic Moat

-Amazon possesses a Wide Economic Moat driven by three primary pillars:
+Amazon possesses a Wide Economic Moat driven by four primary pillars:

 - Cost Advantage: Its massive fulfillment infrastructure creates unit costs that no competitor can match, allowing for faster delivery and lower prices.